 Delivering gRNA and Cas9 using adenoviral vectors

-A second paper published online in Nature Methods in August found that delivering RNA-guided nucleases or TALENs together with AdV donor DNA leads to a vast majority of AdV-modified human cells being subjected to scarless homology-directed genome editing.
+An alternative approach to NHEJ is to utilize the Homology Directed Repair (HDR) to knock in corrective genes.
+For this you would need to provide a DNA template to repair the double strand break via homology directed repair and you would probably need to use a two viral vectors system: one vector for Cas9/sgRNA and one vector for your specific DNA template.
+Using this two vectors system, Manuel Gonçalves' lab found in a second paper published in Nature Methods the same year that delivering RNA-guided nucleases or TALENs together with AdV donor DNA leads to a vast majority of AdV-modified human cells being subjected to scarless homology-directed genome editing (Maggio et al., 2014).
 Gonçalves said they attribute this phenomenon to the presence of terminal proteins capping the ends of linear double-stranded AdV genomes.
 Such protein-DNA structures presumably reduce the likelihood that donor DNA will interact with sporadic double-stranded chromosomal DNA breaks “that always happen naturally.”

 Start using adenoviral vectors with your CRISPR/Cas9 research!

-To find more information about the adenoviral delivery of CRISPRS/Cas9 using the Gonçalves lab's plasmids, including protocols, check out the plasmids at Addgene: pAdSh.PGK.Cas9 (expresses S. pyogenes Cas9 from the PGK promoter) and U6 promoter-driven guide RNA constructs, pAdSh.U6.gRNAS1 and pAdSh.U6.gRNAGFP.
-Or if you're looking for a broader range of CRISPRs plasmid tools, find more plasmids, CRISPR technology guides, FAQs, and CRISPR resources on Addgene's site: http://www.addgene.org/CRISPR/.
+To find more information about the adenoviral delivery of CRISPRS/Cas9 using the Gonçalves and Ventura labs’ plasmids, including protocols, check out the plasmids at Addgene: pAdSh.PGK.Cas9 (expresses S. pyogenes Cas9 from the PGK promoter) and U6 promoter-driven guide RNA constructs, pAdSh.U6.gRNAS1 and pAdSh.U6.gRNAGFP, and also Adeno Cas9 and Adeno EA.
+Or if you're looking for a broader range of CRISPRs plasmid tools, find more plasmids, CRISPR technology guides, FAQs, and CRISPR resources on Addgene's CRISPR page.

 - How to Design Your gRNA for CRISPR Genome Editing by John Doench